Kate Spade Net Worth: How Much Was The Late Fashion Designer’s Empire Worth?

 As Yahoo News reports, the value of Spade’s fashion empire is estimated to be in the range of $150 million, although these things are often notoriously difficult to pin down.
 Celebrity Net Worth, for example, estimates her net worth at $200 million, while The Richest posits $150 million.
 There’s also the matter of pinning down how much money was her personal wealth vs. how much was tied up in the value of her company.

 Though the Kate Spade brand bears her name, she’d actually sold it off over the course of a decade.
 As Forbes reported last year, Kate and her husband, Andy Spade, sold 56 percent of the company to Neiman Marcus in 1999 for $34 million.
 In 2006, they sold the rest of the brand to Neiman Marcus for a reported $59 million.
-Now the brand iw worth an estimated $2.4 million, though Kate and Andy hadn’t been involved in it for over a decade.
+Now the brand is worth an estimated $2.4 million, though Kate and Andy hadn’t been involved in it for over a decade.

 Meanwhile, Kate introduced a new line, called Frances Valentine, in 2016.

-So how did Katherine Noel Brosnahan, born in Kansas City, Missouri in 1962, come from such humble roots to build a fashion empire?
+So how did Katherine Noel Brosnahan, born in Kansas City, Missouri, in 1962, come from such humble roots to build a fashion empire?

 "She could make me laugh so hard.
 I still can't believe it."
 Actor David Spade shared a warm Christmas memory in a tribute to sister-in-law Kate Spade, who was found dead in her New York City apartment of an apparent suicide. https://t.co/HwWvPr5cz2 pic.twitter.com/iyY3bH6fqw